yrahul3910/student-modeling-project/README.md

 # Setting Up
 1. We use the yarn package manager.
 Please install yarn using [these instructions](https://yarnpkg.com/lang/en/docs/install/).
 2. Run `yarn` in the `WebApp` directory.

+# Setup
+* Flask is used as the back-end web server.
+* `pycodestyle` is used to lint Python code according to PEP8 guidelines.
+* `run.sh` builds the Angular code, lints the Python code, and then runs the server.
+* `yarn` is the package manager of choice.